anitab-org/mentorship-backend/docs/test-pr-guide.md

 7. Reproduce the issue and test the fix.

 8. Get screenshots/gifs of before and after the fix and attach them to the PR comment.

+9. If the testing is unsuccessful and fixes are needed change then remove the label _Needs Testing_ and add _Needs Review_.

+10. If the testing is successful and no improvements needed then remove the label _Needs Testing_ and add _Ready to Merge_.

+<h2>Template to report PR testing results</h2>
+This template can be use to add a review comment to a PR after testing is done.
+It can used used irrespective of success or failure of testing.

+The changes made in this PR was tested locally.
+Folowing are the results:

+1. Code review - _Done/Not Done_

+2. All possible responses were tested as below
+  * _Test1 Description_
+    _Screenshot/gif_:
+    _Expected Result_:
+    _Actual Result_:
+  * _Test2 Description_
+    _Screenshot/gif_:
+    _Expected Result_:
+    _Actual Result_:
+    ...

+3. Additional Testcases covered:
+   * _Test1 Description_
+    _Screenshot/gif_:
+    _Expected Result_:
+    _Actual Result_:

+4. Additional Comments:

+5. Status of PR Changed to: _Needs Review_/_Ready to Merge_.

 <h1>Steps to test multiple features (User Registration, List users, ...) of the Mentorship System.</h1>